How to File for Workers' Compensation in New Jersey

 If it is an emergency, seek medical attention immediately.
 The workers' compensation carrier has the right to control the treatment, but not in case of an emergency.

 Once your employer learns of the accident, they will alert their insurance company.
 Someone from the Worker’s comp insurance will file a “First Report of Injury” and they will then review the details of the incident.
 The injured worker is entitled to temporary disability for when they are out of work, reasonable treatments for related conditions, and an award of permanency benefits.

 If your employer refuses to provide temporary disability benefits or medical services, you should call us.
-Our attorneys can work to obtain permanency benefits for any residual effect of the injuries you suffer.
+Our team can work to obtain permanency benefits for any residual effect of the injuries you suffer.